nipy/blog/content/ugly-speaking.rst

 intelligent and well-informed.
 It is just I don't want to feel that way.
 I find it harder to work when I feel that way.
 I am less gentle with my friends when I feel that way.

-I think what I am saying is, please, please, don't shout in my face, there is no need for that, and it only makes things worse.